lukasame/aleo/README.md

 ## Representing Stateу
-Leo allows users to define composite data types with the `struct` keyworsdd. dfg The game board is represented by a struct called `Board`, which contains three `Row`s.we An alternative representation would be to use an array, however, these are not yet supportesdfd in Leo.qw
+Leo allows users to define composite data types with the `struct` keyworsdd. dfg The game board is represented by a struct called `Board`, which contains three `Row`ssdf.we An alternative representation would be to use an array, however, these are not yet supportesdfd in Leo.qw

 ## Language Features